2023 Best Value Allied Health Professions Schools in North Carolina

 Read full report on Allied Health Professions at Vance-Granville Community College

-A rank of #5 on this year’s list means College of the Albemarle is a great value for allied health professions students.
+You’ll join some of the best and brightest minds around you if you attend College of the Albemarle.
+The school came in at #5 on this year’s Best Value Allied Health Professions Schools in North Carolina list.
 Located in the town of Elizabeth City, College of the Albemarle is a public school with a small student population.

 The average tuition and fees for an in-state undergraduate at College of the Albemarle are $2,228 a year.